World Financial Group: History

+World Marketing Alliance (1991–2001)

-World Marketing Alliance (WMA) was founded by Hubert Humphrey after he left Primerica in 1991.
+World Marketing Alliance (WMA) was founded by Hubert Humphrey when he left Primerica in 1991.
 The original name was Alexander, Inc. but shortly thereafter was renamed World Marketing Alliance.
 The original idea was that the baby boomers needed a solution for wealth creation and tax protection, and that the "buy term and invest the difference" philosophy of Primerica (formerly A.L.
-Williams) could be better addressed with variable universal life insurance.
+Williams & Associates) could be better addressed with variable universal life insurance.

-While in A.L., Humphrey created and introduced the Business Format System (BFS), a business sales and recruiting methodology.
+While in A.L.
+Williams & Associates, Humphrey created and introduced the Business Format System (BFS), a business sales and recruiting methodology.
 Humphrey continued to develop the methodology in WMA.
 MD TV, the company's private satellite television network, was also introduced during this period.
 The company expanded its operations to Canada, Taiwan, Mexico, Puerto Rico, Guam and the Philippines.
 The company held its first convention in Las Vegas in 1992.
 It was attended by about 2,000 associates.

 On March 23, 1998, WMA Executive World Headquarters opened in Duluth, Georgia.
 The 100000 sqft building housed 500+ employees.

-In November 1998, WMA was fined $100,000 "for not properly supervising its sales agents" after their clients lost nearly $2 million in unregistered investments.
-In 2000, WMA was fined $125,000 "for failing to report nearly 900 customer complaints".
+By 1999, WMA sold a total of $200 million worth of variable life premiums a total of $400 million in mutual fund sales.
+By May 2000, WMA had a total of "63,000 people pushing mortgages and credit cards" and "10,700 licensed [representatives] who can sell mutual funds" through its subsidiary company WMA Securities: where the company's team of brokers work and are accounted for.

-In June 2001, select assets of WMA were purchased by AEGON and renamed World Financial Group, Inc. Humphrey retained WMA Mortgage Services, Inc. and the original logo, which was used in his subsequent companies World Leadership Group and Hegemon Group International.
+In June 2001, select assets of WMA were purchased by Aegon and renamed World Financial Group, Inc. Humphrey retained WMA Mortgage Services, Inc. and the original logo, which was used in his subsequent companies World Leadership Group (WLG) and Hegemon Group International (HGI).
 As part of the conditions of sale, Humphrey was placed on a noncompete agreement and could not compete in the insurance industry until 2013.
-Following the sale of WMA to Aegon, Alexander Wynaendts, chief executive of AEGON, was quoted as saying, "When we took the company over, we put in place very strict regulatory and compliance procedures".
+Following the sale of WMA to Aegon, Alexander Wynaendts, chief executive of Aegon, was quoted as saying, "When we took the company over, we put in place very strict regulatory and compliance procedures".